GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 Core must not know that a driver later calls a field "mode", "config", "state", or any other public API concept.
 It should stay hardware-shaped.

-## Driver Types Layer
+## Driver Data Types And Defines Layers

-Each driver may have a shared types header, for example `<driver>_types.h`.
+Each driver may split shared vocabulary across a data-types header and a defines/validation header.

-This layer owns:

-- public selector constants
-- public data structures
+A data-types header, for example `<driver>_data_types.h`, owns only:

 - driver-facing scalar aliases
+- plain data aliases that genuinely need to be shared across layers

+It must avoid public selector macros, validation policy, hardware register types, and full MCU include coupling.

+A defines/validation header, for example `<driver>_defines.h`, owns:

+- public selector constants and selector macros
-- validation macros/helpers that do not touch hardware
+- pure validation macros/helpers that guard the same public vocabulary
 - simple conversions that do not require register access

+Use the full word `defines` in filenames, not the abbreviation `defs`.
+For example, prefer `gpio_defines.h`, `rcc_defines.h`, and `usart_defines.h`.
-This layer is shared by the public driver, helper layer, and any related drivers that need the same vocabulary.

-This layer must stay independent of low-level register access.
+This defines layer is shared by the public driver, codec layer, and any related drivers that need the same vocabulary.
+It must stay independent of hardware reads/writes and sequencing.

+Macro syntax alone does not decide ownership.
+A selector macro belongs in the defines layer, a validation macro belongs in the defines/validation layer, and a raw register-layout macro belongs in the low-level or private hardware-near layer.

+Public configuration/request structures belong in the public driver layer unless there is a specific reason for another layer or related driver to depend on that structure as plain shared data.

 ## Low-Level Layer